reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

 Traditional messaging queues like SQS, Kafka, or RabbitMQ allow asynchronous communication as well, wherein the publisher publishes the payload required by the listener of the queue.
 This facilitates point-to-point communication where the publisher is aware of the existence and identity of the subscriber.

 In contrast, the pub/sub pattern facilitated by SNS allows for a more loosely coupled approach.
-SNS acts as middleware between the parties, allowing them to evolve independently.
-Using this pattern, the publisher is not concerned about who the payload is intended for, which allows it to remain unchanged in the event where multiple new subscribers are added to receive the same payload.
+SNS acts as **middleware** between the parties, allowing them to **evolve independently**.
+Using this pattern, the publisher is not concerned about who the payload is intended for, which allows it to **remain unchanged** in the event where multiple new subscribers are added to receive the same payload.

 {{% github "https://github.com/thombergs/code-examples/tree/master/aws/spring-cloud-sns-sqs-pubsub" %}}